SFM named a top 2024 workplace by Star Tribune

 Sarah Hunter recently took over as SFM’s VP of Operations.

-In her new position, Hunter will help drive SFM’s big-picture strategy and develop plans for the company’s future.
+A former attorney with more than a decade of experience in workers’ compensation, Hunter helps drive SFM’s big-picture strategy and develop plans for the company’s future.
 She previously served as VP of Claims at SFM.

-In 2018, Hunter came to LSH, the in-house legal firm at SFM.
+In 2018, Hunter came to the in-house legal firm at SFM.
 She was looking for a new challenge and wanted to learn more about the business side of work comp.

 “I kind of always had SFM in my sights.
 They’re known as the best carrier in the state,” Hunter said.
 “I told myself if something opens up there, I’m going to go for it.”